awarberg/google-photos-json-to-exif/README.md

 3. Comment field (`xmp-dc:description`, `UserComment`)

 ## Remove original files
 The script below will remove the original files (those have '-edited' version).
-Some may use Google Photo's editing tools, which would create those 'edited' files
+Some may use Google Photo's editing tools, which would create those 'edited' files.

 `.\Merge-Edited-Files.ps1 -MediaFolderPath <path-to-media-folder>`